appshapes-org/efcore-complextypes/README.md

 # What is here?

+## Database

+The `Database` project contains a DbContext and migrations for this example repository.

 ## Domain

 The `Domain` project contains entities for this example repository.

 ## Tests

-The `Tests` project contains unit and service tests for this example repository.
-Service tests depend on MySQL running.
+The `Tests` project contains unit and service tests for this example repository, as well as files required to run migrations.
+Service tests depend on PostgreSQL running.

 ## Docker Compose

-`docker-compose.yml` contains a MySQL definition, as well as a Tests definition.
+`docker-compose.yml` contains a PostgreSQL definition, as well as a Tests definition.

 # What are the dependencies?